Image-Specific Adaptation of Transformer Encoders for Compute-Efficient Segmentation: Proposed Methodology:

 \subsection{Main Results}

-In \tabref{tab:result_coco} and \tabref{tab:result_cityscapes}, we compare {\ours} with our baseline prior works on the validation set of COCO and Cityscapes dataset, respectively.
-In \tabref{tab:result_coco}, we observe that {\ours} effectively reduces computational costs while upholding performance levels in comparison to M2F \cite{cheng2021mask2former} using both SWIN-T \cite{liu2021swin} and Res50 \cite{he2016deep} backbones.
-Additionally, {\ours} can be seamlessly integrated into efficient encoder designs, such as Lite-M2F \cite{cheng2021mask2former}\cite{li2023lite}, further reducing GLOPs by approximately 12.6\%.
-With Res50 as the backbone, MF \cite{cheng2021per}, YOSO \cite{hu2023you}, and RAP-SAM \cite{xu2024rap} exhibit inferior performance compared to {\ours}.
-Although ReMax \cite{sun2023remax} demonstrates competitive accuracy, its focus on specialized panoptic segmentation models limits its applicability.
-Our work, however, aims for a broader impact by creating efficient segmentation architectures that can be used for various segmentation tasks.
-We make similar observations on the Cityscapes dataset as presented in \tabref{tab:result_cityscapes}.
+As shown in \cref{fig:teaser_combined}~(b), {\ours} accuracy-efficiency trade-off can be better than the baseline models.
+Detailed comparisons are provided in \cref{tab:result_coco} and \cref{tab:result_cityscapes}, where we benchmark {\ours} against baseline prior works on the validation set of COCO and Cityscapes datasets, respectively.
+In \cref{tab:result_coco}, we observe that {\ours} effectively reduces computational costs while upholding performance levels in comparison to M2F \cite{cheng2021mask2former} using both SWIN-T \cite{liu2021swin} and Res50 \cite{he2016deep} backbones.
+Additionally, {\ours} can be seamlessly integrated into efficient encoder designs, such as Lite-M2F \cite{cheng2021mask2former} \cite{li2023lite}, further reducing GLOPs by approximately 12.6\%.
+With Res50 as the backbone, MF \cite{cheng2021per}, YOSO \cite{hu2023you}, and RAP-SAM \cite{xu2024rap} underperform compared to {\ours}.
+While ReMax \cite{sun2023remax} shows competitive accuracy, its specialization in panoptic segmentation limits its general applicability.
+Our work, however, aims for a broader impact by creating efficient segmentation architectures that can be used for various segmentation tasks and enhance the parent architecture without the size constraints of ReMax.
+We observe similar results on the Cityscapes dataset (see \cref{tab:result_cityscapes}) and on the ADE20K dataset \cite{8100027} (as shown in \cref{tab:ade20k}).